All Episodes

 I don't understand this idea that Dick Cheney's Darth Vader.

-Even even some of Republicans talk about that contrast between Cheney and Ryan.
+But this idea that, and they've made a lot of people believe it, even some of Republicans talk about that contrast between Cheney and Ryan.

-I've never, everstood it.
+I've never, ever understood it.

-And I've, you know, same thing.
+And I've, you know, the same thing to Sarah Palin.

-I remember I blew up at dinner guests at my own house, who started telling me what an idiot Palin was.
+I remember I blew up at dinner guests at my own house who started telling me what an idiot Palin was.

 We can't.